- Types of refractive surgery

 LASIK causes little discomfort during and after surgery.
 Vision improvement is rapid, and many people are able to go back to work within 1 to 3 days.

 Complications include possible flap-related problems and long-term thinning and bulging of the cornea (ectasia).
-If a flap problem develops, surgery is stopped but sometimes may be tried again after about 6 to 9 months.
+If a flap problem develops, surgery is stopped but sometimes may be tried again after about 6 months.
 One potential flap problem is a flap dislocation, usually occurring only after severe eye injury and causing blurry vision.
-This problem can usually be fixed with immediate treatment.
-Very rarely, flap problems develop when, for example, an irregular incision, an irregular flap, or a flap that heals with ridges causes blurring or star bursts or halos (see Other Eye Symptoms : Glare and Halos) around lights that can not be corrected and can permanently impair function, such as driving at night.
-Ectasia can cause blurring, increasing nearsightedness, and irregular astigmatism.
+This problem can often be fixed with immediate treatment.
+Very rarely, flap problems develop when, for example, a flap heals with ridges causes blurring or star bursts or halos.
+If these flap problems cannot be corrected, they can permanently impair function, such as driving at night unless a rigid contact lens is used.
+Ectasia can cause blurring, increased nearsightedness, and irregular astigmatism.
+Other complications include severe, intermittent blurring resulting from dry eyes and, rarely, vision-threatening infection or inflammation of the cornea.

 People who have any conditions that prevent them from having refractive surgery, as well as those who have thin corneas or a loose corneal surface layer, may not be good candidates for LASIK.

+PRK is used primarily to correct nearsightedness, astigmatism, and farsightedness.
 PRK requires use of an excimer laser to reshape the cornea.
-PRK is used primarily to correct nearsightedness, astigmatism, and farsightedness.
 Unlike LASIK, no flap is created.
 The cells on the surface of the cornea are removed at the start of the procedure.
 As in LASIK, computer-controlled pulses of highly focused ultraviolet light remove small amounts of the cornea and thus change its shape to better focus light onto the retina and improve vision without eyeglasses or contact lenses.
-This procedure usually takes less than 1 minute per eye.
+A contact lens is placed on the eye after the surgery and acts as a bandage (called a bandage contact lens).
+It helps the surface cells grow back and helps relieve pain.
+This procedure usually takes 5 minutes per eye.

 Complications include possible haze formation (causing blurred or cloudy vision) if a large amount of corneal tissue is removed.
-Also, people need to use corticosteroid eye drops for 3 months after surgery.
+Also, people need to use corticosteroid eye drops for several months after surgery.
 Use of corticosteroid eye drops may cause glaucoma.
 Therefore, doctors closely monitor people who are using corticosteroid eye drops.
+Severe, vision-threatening infection of the cornea is also a rare complication.

-Although there is more discomfort and longer healing time than with LASIK (because the removed surface cells need to grow back), PRK can be done on people who cannot have LASIK, such as those with a loose corneal surface layer or thin corneas.
+Although there is more discomfort and longer healing time with PRK than with LASIK (because the removed surface cells need to grow back), PRK can sometimes be done on people who cannot have LASIK, such as those with a loose corneal surface layer or slightly thin corneas.

-Other techniques are available that may have advantages over or different risks than LASIK and PRK.
+Other techniques that may have advantages over or different risks than LASIK and PRK include

-For people who are very nearsighted and who are not suitable candidates for laser vision correction, a plastic lens can be placed inside the eye, in front of or behind the iris (PIOL implantation).
+For people who are very nearsighted and who are not suitable candidates for laser vision correction, a plastic lens can be placed inside the eye, in front of or behind the iris (phakic IOL implantation).
 The person's own natural lens is left in place.

-Risks of PIOL implantation include cataract formation, glaucoma, infection, and swelling of the cornea.
+Risks of phakic IOL implantation include cataract formation, glaucoma, infection, and swelling of the cornea.

-Some people can have laser vision correction after PIOL placement.
+Some people can have laser vision correction after phakic IOL placement to further correct vision.

-Sometimes the natural lens is removed, and the plastic lens is placed behind the iris (clear lensectomy with IOL implantation).
+Sometimes the natural lens is removed, and a plastic lens is placed in the lens capsule (clear lensectomy with IOL implantation).
+This is the same procedure as cataract surgery, but there is no cataract or cloudy lens.
 Clear lensectomy with IOL implantation may be better for people with severe farsightedness who are over age 40.
 Because these techniques require that an opening is made in the eye, there is a very small risk (but significantly higher than for LASIK) of severe infection inside the eye.
-Clear lensectomy should usually be avoided in young people who are very nearsighted because they have an increased risk of detachment of the retina (see Detachment of the Retina) after surgery.
+Clear lensectomy should usually be avoided in young people who are very nearsighted because they have an increased risk of detachment of the retina after surgery.

 INTACS are used for people with mild nearsightedness and minimal astigmatism.
-Small plastic arcs are implanted into the middle layer of the cornea near its outer edge.
+Small plastic arc-shaped segments are implanted into the middle layer of the cornea near its outer edge.
 The plastic arcs change the shape of the cornea to improve focus.
-Because no tissue is removed during the procedure, the INTACS procedure can be reversed by removing the small plastic arcs.
+Because no tissue is removed during the procedure, the INTACS procedure can be reversed by removing the small plastic segments.

 Risks include astigmatism, undercorrection, overcorrection, infection, glare, and seeing halos.

-Currently, INTACS are mostly used to treat disorders such as keratoconus and ectasia that occurs after LASIK surgery when eyeglasses or contact lenses no longer provide adequate vision or are uncomfortable.
+Currently, INTACS are mostly used to treat disorders such as keratoconus and ectasia after LASIK or PRK surgery when eyeglasses or contact lenses no longer provide adequate vision or are uncomfortable.

 Generic NameSelect Brand Names